malikhan-dev/malikhan-dev/README.md

 <b> Sifu Expression Available! </b>

-<b> Warning: Sifu Expressions prior to v1.0.3 is unstable for production use. upgrade to v1.0.3. </b>
+<b> Warning: Sifu Expressions prior to v1.0.3 is unstable for production use. upgrade to v1.0.3 or higher </b>

 click 👇 to explore the repository